HarshitG24/Portfolio/README.md

 [Harshit's Portfolio](https://harshitg24.github.io/)

 **Project Objective:**
- This is my personal homepage and my project for CS5610 Web Development class at Northeastern University.
- The motivation behind this project is to showcase about ourself by making the use of creativity and learning HTML5, CSS3 and Javascript.
- The website demonstrates about us that is our skills, education, background and a way to present ourselves online.
- The project also allow us to get familiar with using eslint and prettier.
+ To build a personal homepage which illustrates personal and professional information about self.
+This is a project for CS5610 Web Development class   at Northeastern University.
+The motivation behind this project is to showcase about ourself by making the use of creativity and learning of HTML5, CSS3 and Javascript.
+The website demonstrates about self that is skills, education, background and projects.
+The project also allow us to get familiar with eslint and prettier.
 The website is [W3C Compliant](https://validator.w3.org/) and shows the use of HTML/CSS and JavaScript together.

 ## Installation
 1. Clone the repository